IW276/IW276SS20-P1/README.md

-# Project-Template for IW276 Autonome Systeme Labor
+#W276 Autonome Systeme Labor Group 1

-Short introduction to project assigment.
+In this project we were tasked with comparing the performance of two different ways of overlaying/recognizing skeletons in a video.
+One way was to extract the skeleton keypoints to a json file via OpenPose which were then overlayed on the video at runtime.
+The other way was to use trt_pose ...
+Below you'll find a video demonstrating the two ways.

 <p align="center">
   Screenshot / GIF <br />
   Link to Demo Video
 </p>

-> This work was done by Autor 1, Autor2, Autor 3 during the IWI276 Autonome Systeme Labor at the Karlsruhe University of Applied Sciences (Hochschule Karlruhe - Technik und Wirtschaft) in SS 2020.
+> This work was done by Autor 1, Autor2, Autor 3 and M. Bielawski during the IWI276 Autonome Systeme Labor at the Karlsruhe University of Applied Sciences (Hochschule Karlruhe - Technik und Wirtschaft) in SS 2020.

 ## Table of Contents